GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/AA0_Followup/YouTube_Follow_Up.md

 https://youtu.be/8h46Ywf0VOA?t=1015 Frictionless logistics.
 Produce comfort, mask death. https://youtu.be/8h46Ywf0VOA?t=1064 negotiating with a system.

+* "That is the meaning of love.
+In the final analysis, love is not this sentimental something that we talk about.
+It's not merely an emotional something.
+Love is creative, understanding goodwill for all men.
+It is the refusal to defeat any individual.
+When you rise to the level of love, of its great beauty and power, you seek only to defeat evil systems.
+Individuals who happen to be caught up in that system, you love, but you seek to defeat the system." - MLK Jr. 1957-11-17

 * @17:57 - "the eagle is pointing to the right-wing, not the left-wing of the bird!
 The Hive Mind has corrupted and deceived Carol by manipulating the POTUS Seal.
 4 stars missing of 13 stars."

+https://youtu.be/8h46Ywf0VOA?t=1099 Systemic representatives.
+Interfaces.
+Like dealing with a corporate entity.
+Customer service is trained to sound personal, but they are a cog in the corporate system.
+Organized mockery and isolation as a mechanism of control. https://youtu.be/8h46Ywf0VOA?t=1172 seductive via social desires (very applicable to my Islamic nation travels and women, Malala's call-outs) relational warmth. https://youtu.be/8h46Ywf0VOA?t=1205 Radio shack loner man, fantasy of libertarian.
+Rent-seeking symbolism.

 &nbsp;